 🗣 "He wanted to give it a go today, we knew he was not 100 per cent…"

 — Sky Sports Scotland (@ScotlandSky) December 26, 2021

-But here at The Clyde Insider, we took to social media to find out how people were taking the news that these restrictions are set to be ditched in this afternoon’s briefing.
+But here at The Clyde Insider, we took to social media to find out how people were taking the news that these restrictions have been ditched in this afternoon’s briefing.

 One user said: “I think it was pointless.
 I feel we need to get on with things and not be in and out of constant lockdowns or certain rules to be told how to live our lives.”

 Meanwhile, another user understood the thought process for the decision but ultimately thinks it became a waste of time:

 “I think you can see the reasoning behind closing stadiums to relieve the pressure on emergency services because of big events, especially with the number of people having to isolate.
 However, I haven’t seen a big increase of cases in England due to sports and nightclubs staying open so I’d say in general there wasn’t any point in closing them.”